-Personalized: Algorithmically generated for our users, like Discover Weekly and Release Radar.
+- Personalized: Algorithmically generated for our users, like Discover Weekly and Release Radar.
 Any new music you release is featured on your followers’ Release Radars - so the more followers you have, the more playlists you’ll be on.

-Editorial: Carefully curated by our music experts and genre specialists from around the globe, these are the playlists with the little Spotify logo in the top-left corner of the cover image.
-With Spotify for Artists, you can submit unreleased music to be considered for editorial playlists.
-The earlier you submit your music, the better!
+- Editorial: Carefully curated by our music experts and genre specialists from around the globe, these are the playlists with the little Spotify logo in the top-left corner of the cover image.
+With Spotify for Artists, you can pitch unreleased music to be considered for editorial playlists.
+The earlier you pitch, the better!

 - Listener: Made by our users!
 These playlists can carry huge influence and potential for your music.

 You can increase your chances of making it onto all these playlist types by continuing to grow your fanbase.
 Check out our promo guide for tips.

-With Spotify for Artists, you can submit an upcoming, unreleased song for our team to discover and consider for editorial playlists.
+Use Spotify for Artists to pitch an upcoming, unreleased song to our playlist editors.
 We'll also add your pitched song to your followers' Release Radar playlists.

 - Log in to Spotify for Artists.

-- At the top of the Home tab, select SUBMIT FROM NEXT RELEASE.
+- At the top of Home, select PITCH FROM NEXT RELEASE.

 - Choose a song and fill out the info.
 The more info we get, the better chance it has.

 If your song doesn’t get picked right away, it may still be discovered later.
 You can make sure you stay on our editors' radar by building your fanbase and engaging with your audience on Spotify (and beyond - through tours, festivals, and social media).

 Some things to keep in mind

 - Get your music in early to give our editors a chance to listen.

-- Submitting a song doesn’t guarantee a playlist placement, but gives it the best chance.
+- Pitching a song doesn’t guarantee a playlist placement, but gives it the best chance.

-- You can submit one song per artist profile at a time.
+- You can pitch one song per artist profile at a time.

 - You can’t pitch compilations.

-- You can’t submit if you’re a featured artist on the song.
+- You can’t pitch if you’re a featured artist on the song.

-- Anyone with Admin or Edit access to your profile or release can see and edit the submission.
+- Anyone with Admin or Edit access to your profile or release can see and edit the pitch.